 In 2016 Christopher scored the Edinburgh International Film Festival nominated documentary feature, ‘The First Film’, about Louis Le Prince, the very first person to shoot moving images on a camera.
 The documentary, narrated by Sarah Lancashire, garnered much media attention in the UK and the USA including media awards for Best Score & Best Composer UK.

-His credits include the BAFTA nominated comedy, ‘A Cock & Bull Story’, (with its British all-star cast of Steve Coogan, Rob Brydon, Naomie Harris, Benedict Wong, Shirley Henderson, Kelly MacDonald, David Walliams, Gillian Anderson and Stephen Fry), the BBC Films’ bittersweet comedy ‘Borrowed Time’, (starring Phil Davis, produced by BAFTA nominee, Olivier Kaempfer); which was an audience ‘Best of The Fest’ at the 2013 Edinburgh International Film Festival (EIFF) and ‘Three Minute Moments’, a romantic comedy for which he composed an orchestral jazz based score with songs and lyrics for vocal duet.
+Other credits include the BBC Films, BAFTA nominated comedy, ‘A Cock & Bull Story’, (with its British all-star cast of Steve Coogan, Rob Brydon, Naomie Harris, Benedict Wong, Shirley Henderson, Kelly MacDonald, David Walliams, Gillian Anderson and Stephen Fry); the BBC Films’ bittersweet comedy Borrowed Time, (starring Phil Davis and Theo Barklem-Biggs), voted Best of The Fest at the 2013 Edinburgh International Film Festival and ‘Three Minute Moments’, a romantic comedy for which he composed an orchestral, jazz based score with songs and lyrics for vocal duet.